rkaunismaa/CUDA/README.md

 ... which of course this repo does not have.
 So I am going to dump that in here, then try again.

 Ok, nice, that was the problem.
 They now both compile and run without any problems.

+Hmm I killed the .vscode sub folder in both folders, and I can still compile without any problems.
+Nice.
+I also noticed when I removed them, nothing changed when I ran 'git status' and that's probably because the '.' prefix in the name '.vscode' makes the folder hidden.